 As you can see, it’s dead easy.
 Now you know how to rename files and folders quickly and easily without installing any extra software.

-If a message comes up when you try to rename the file or folder, obviously something else is wrong.
+Something else is wrong if a message comes up when you try to rename the file or folder.

 Common occurrences of this are when the file is open in another program.
-If this is the case, close all other programs that are open and try again.
-If this still doesn’t work, try restarting your computer and repeat the process.
+If this is the case, close all other open programs and try again.
+If this still doesn’t work, try restarting your computer and repeating the process.

 The other common problem is user access rights or file attribute settings.
 But that’s something for another article in itself.